dart pub outdated

 #

-By default, accounts for
+By default, accounts for dev dependencies

-when resolving package constraints (--dev-dependencies
+when resolving package constraints (--dev-dependencies).

-To not consider dev dependencies, use
+To not consider dev dependencies, use --no-dev-dependencies.

 --json